Chart Color Schemes

 Health performance in Emu Plains is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Emu Plains faces significant health challenges, as indicated by health data.
+Emu Plains faces significant health challenges, as indicated by its health data.

-Both younger and older age groups exhibit high prevalence of common health conditions.
-Approximately 54% (~4,491 people) have private health cover, a rate higher than the national average.
+Both younger and older age groups have notable prevalence of common health conditions.
+The area has a private health cover rate of approximately 54%, which is higher than the average SA2 area but lower than the Greater Sydney average.
 The most prevalent medical conditions are arthritis (affecting 9.5% of residents) and mental health issues (8.7%).
-Notably, 64.8% of Emu Plains residents report no medical ailments, compared to 69.5% in Greater Sydney.
-As of 2021, 22.6% of Emu Plains' population is aged 65 and over (1,893 people), higher than the 14.1% recorded in Greater Sydney.
-Health outcomes among seniors present comparable challenges to those seen in the general population.
+Conversely, 64.8% of Emu Plains residents report being free from medical ailments, compared to 69.5% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 22.6% (1,843 people), compared to the Greater Sydney average of 14.1%.
+Health outcomes among seniors in Emu Plains generally align with those of the broader population.

 Frequently Asked Questions - Health